IamNator/mysql-golang-web/README.md

 # mysql-stuff
  A simple web interface.
-The Backend is built entirely on golang
+The Backend is built entirely on golang, mySql database used.

 ### starting the server
 ![starting the app](https://github.com/IamNator/mysql-stuff/blob/main/media/RunningTheWebApp.PNG)